An easy strawberry panna cotta recipe with pistachio, inspired by an afternoon tour of the Roman town of Susa, Italy just across the French Alps.

 Strawberry Coulis

 - Just before the creams are set, prepare the coulis.
 Soak the gelatine in cold water for 10 minutes.
-Whizz together the strawberries and sugar in a blender or food processor.
-Microwave 3 tablespoon on high for 30 seconds, and melt in the gelatine (squeezed of excess water).
+Whizz together the strawberries and sugar (if using) in a blender or food processor.
+Microwave 3 tablespoon of the coulis in a small dish on high for 30 seconds, and stir in the gelatine to melt (squeezed of excess water).
+Add to the rest of the coulis.

-- Set aside to cool and when the creams are set, pour on the coulis and continue to chill in the fridge for at least another 30 minutes.
+- Set aside to cool and when the creams are set, pour on the coulis and chill further in the fridge for about an hour.

 Em